Boxode/.github/CODE_OF_CONDUCT_EN.md

 ## Thanks

-This code of conduct is based on the <a href="https://github.com/todogroup/opencodeofconduct">Open Code of Conduct</a> of <a href="https://github.com/todogroup" >ALL Group</a>
+This code of conduct is based on the <a href="https://github.com/todogroup/opencodeofconduct">Open Code of Conduct</a> of <a href="https://github.com/todogroup" >TODO Group</a>